illuscio-dev/protoCereal-go/zdocs/source/mongo.rst

   // Create a new BSON registry builder registryBuilder := bson.NewRegistryBuilder()

-  // Hand it off to protoBson to register our new codecs.
+  // Hand it off to protobson to register our new codecs.
 We don't need to pass an
-  // options object if we just want the default options. err = protoBson.RegisterCerealCodecs(registryBuilder, nil) if err != nil {
+  // options object if we just want the default options. err = protobson.RegisterCerealCodecs(registryBuilder, nil) if err != nil {
     panic(fmt.Errorf("error building registry: %w", err)) }